alexarchambault/plotly-scala/README.md

 Battlefield tested since early 2016 at [Teads.tv](http://teads.tv)

-Released under the LGPL v3 license, copyright 2016 Alexandre Archambault.
+Released under the LGPL v3 license, copyright 2016-2019 Alexandre Archambault and contributors.

 Parts based on the original plotly.js API, which is copyright 2016 Plotly, Inc.